Chlorpheniramine and dextromethorphan

 Generic Name: chlorpheniramine and dextromethorphan (klor feh NEER a meen and DEX troe meh THOR fan)

-Brand Name: Children's NyQuil Cold & Cough, Coricidin HBP Cough & Cold, Dimetapp Long Acting Cough Plus Cold, Robitussin Pediatric Cough & Cold Long-Acting, Triaminic Cough & Runny Nose, Tricodene Sugar Free, ...show all 18 brand namesEffective Strength Cough Syrup, Primatuss 4, Scot-Tussin Sugar Free DM, Coricidin HBP Cough and Cold, Triaminic Night Time Cough & Runny Nose, Triaminic Cough & Runny Nose Softchews, Triaminic Cough & Runny Nose, Robitussin Pediatric Cough & Cold Long-Acting, Robitussin Cough & Cold Long-Acting, Cough & Cold, Coricidin HBP Cough & Cold, Children's NyQuil Cold & Cough
+Brand Name: Children's NyQuil Cold & Cough, Coricidin HBP Cough & Cold, Dimetapp Long Acting Cough Plus Cold, Robitussin Pediatric Cough & Cold Long-Acting, Scot-Tussin Sugar Free DM, Triaminic Cough & Runny Nose, ...show all 18 brand namesEffective Strength Cough Syrup, Primatuss 4, Coricidin HBP Cough and Cold, Tricodene Sugar Free, Triaminic Night Time Cough & Runny Nose, Triaminic Cough & Runny Nose Softchews, Triaminic Cough & Runny Nose, Robitussin Pediatric Cough & Cold Long-Acting, Robitussin Cough & Cold Long-Acting, Cough & Cold, Coricidin HBP Cough & Cold, Children's NyQuil Cold & Cough

 What is chlorpheniramine and dextromethorphan?

-Chlorpheniramine and dextromethorphan may also be used for purposes not listed in this medication guide.
+Chlorpheniramine may also be used for purposes not listed in this medication guide.

-Do not use chlorpheniramine and dextromethorphan if you have taken an MAO inhibitor in the past 14 days.
-A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
+Do not use chlorpheniramine and dextromethorphan if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Before taking this medicine